XiovV/blog/docs/devops/nomad/nomad_tutorial.md

 ```
 sudo nomad agent -client -config=nomad.hcl
 ```

+!!! warning
     Make sure you do this for every linux server you are planning on using as a **Client**.

 ## WebUI
 Once Nomad is running, you can visit the Web interface at http://[ip_of_your_server_or_client]:4646